OpenSource Blogging with Jekyll GitHub VSCode Part1

 I’ve also given you a bird’s eye view of my blog setup and an end-to-end flow of events starting from content creation on my local laptop to my blog posts going live online.

-Part 2 of this series where I’ll walkthrough how you can get started with your own blog on GitHub Pages step-by-step.
+Join me for Part 2 of this series where I’ll walkthrough how you can get started with your own blog on GitHub Pages step-by-step.